-- 3. Populate the array with random integers - 4.
-Generate a new divisor per iteration - 5.
-Calls get\divisibility\count() - 6.
-Keep track of the iteration with the largest number of divisible integers. - 7.
-Keep a running sum of the ratio of (divisible/non-divisible) - 8.
-Returns average ratio across all iterations - => (running sum-from step (6))/number of iterations-from step (1)
+- Controls flow of the program - 1.
+Calculate the number of iterations for your loop.
+The iteration should start with 1. - 2.
+Allocate an array with the appropriate number of elements on each iteration. - 3.
+Populate the array with random integers. - 4.
+Calls get\prime\count() - 5.
+Calculate the prime/composite (non-prime) ratio - 6.
+Keep track of the iteration with the largest count of prime numbers. - 7.
+Keep a running sum of the ratio of (prime/non-prime) - 8.
+Returns average ratio across all iterations - => (running sum-from step (7)) / total iterations of step (1)